jbeard4/SCION/README.md

 ## Node.js

-Install SCION-CORE via npm:
+Install scion-core via npm:

     npm install scion-core

 # API

-See generated API docs [here](http://jbeard4.github.io/SCION-CORE/).
+See generated API docs [here](http://jbeard4.github.io/scion-core/).

 # Statecharts Model Schema

-SCION-CORE is designed to allow you to specify the Statecharts model declaratively as a single JavaScript object literal, or as JSON.
-This section is intended to describe the schema of the Statecharts object model accepted by SCION-CORE.
+scion-core is designed to allow you to specify the Statecharts model declaratively as a single JavaScript object literal, or as JSON.
+This section is intended to describe the schema of the Statecharts object model accepted by scion-core.

-As of version 3.0, SCION-CORE implements the semantics defined in Appendix D of the SCXML specification, ["Algorithm for SCXML Interpretation"](https://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation).
+As of version 2, scion-core implements the semantics defined in Appendix D of the SCXML specification, ["Algorithm for SCXML Interpretation"](https://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation).

 ## States

-A SCION-CORE model is made up of states.
+A scion-core model is made up of states.
 States can have id's, which are optional.
-Here is a SCION-CORE model which is a single state:
+Here is a scion-core model which is a single state:

 ```
 {